-- The large number of biogeochemical-related parameters with uncertain values inhibits propagation of uncertainties through CESM simulations. - Advanced UQ methods are needed to constrain model parameters based on observations and to understand the impacts of uncertainties on model projections. - We will apply advanced UQ methods to biogeochemical processes by - applying targeted schemes to sample parameter spaces, - · decomposing and analyzing biogeochemical variances, - performing dimensionality reductions, - constructing statistical surrogate models for biogeochemical processes, and - developing a model validation toolkit to optimize biogeochemical parameters using observational data sets (e.g., ARM, NGEE, GoAmazon2014).
+- Advanced UQ methods are needed to constrain model parameters based on observations and to understand the impacts of uncertainties on model projections. - We will apply advanced UQ methods to biogeochemical processes by - applying targeted schemes and utilizing the DAKOTA Project tools, developed by the SciDAC Institute for Quantification of Uncertainty in Extreme Scale Computations (QUEST), to sample parameter spaces, - decomposing and analyzing biogeochemical variances, - performing dimensionality reductions, - constructing statistical surrogate models for biogeochemical processes, and - developing a model validation toolkit to optimize biogeochemical parameters using observational data sets (e.g., ARM, NGEE, GoAmazon2014).